Join TAM Council

-On this page, you can learn more about what TAM seeks out in a councilor, roles and responsibilities, and the self-nomination form for TAM Council.
+Learn more about what TAM looks for in a Councilor, a Councilor's roles and responsibilites, and the self-nomination form for TAM Council

 Section 1.
-The Council shall be composed of seven officers and eight members-at-large.
-These fifteen members shall be the only voting members of the Council.
+The Council shall be composed of eight officers and eight members-at-large.
+These sixteen members shall be the only voting members of the Council.
 They must be residents of or work in the State of Texas.

 Section 2.
 At-Large members shall each serve two years, and shall be nominated by the Nominating Committee as prescribed in Article VIII.
 They shall be known as Councilors-at-Large.